 The use of SOC also proves efficient if the shipper’s usual carrier is experiencing a shortage of containers.
-Another use of SOC is that they can serve as storage boxes if the storage facilities are not available.
+Another use of SOC is that they can serve as storage boxes if the storage facilities are unavailable.

 The following example will help to bring out the benefits of SOC.

 Suppose you are going for a geological survey at a remote location in South Africa.
-For the survey, you need heavy equipment, generators, camping gear, rations, and more.
+You need heavy equipment, generators, camping gear, rations, and more for the survey.
 Transporting all this requires a container.

-But, if you have a container, you can easily avoid this extra cost, as well as other inconveniences.
+But, if you have a container, you can easily avoid this extra cost and other inconveniences.
 Also, you will not have to worry about storing the equipment at a remote location as you can use the container for storing.